joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 - ```Mountain View, CA; US``` will try to return the Wx data for ```Mountain View, CA, United States```
 - ```Holzminden; de``` will try to return the Wx data for ```Holzminden, Germany```

+Spaces between the various parts of the message and the separators are permitted, meaning that e.g. both commands ```los angeles , ca ; us``` and ```los angeles,ca;us``` return the same result.
+This assumption is applicable to all keywords that are supported by MPAD.

 #### Example response

 (applicable to all wx request types)